josmar-crwdstffng/angular/packages/zone.js/README.md

 Implements _Zones_ for JavaScript, inspired by [Dart](https://dart.dev/articles/archive/zones).

-> If you're using zone.js via unpkg (i.e. using `https://unpkg.com/zone.js`)
+> If you are using zone.js via unpkg (i.e. using `https://unpkg.com/zone.js`)
-> and you're using any of the following libraries, make sure you import them first
+> and you are using any of the following libraries, make sure you import them first

 > * 'newrelic' as it patches global.Promise before zone.js does
 > * 'async-listener' as it patches global.setTimeout, global.setInterval before zone.js does